Science and technology, Theory and application. The demise and the solution? Human reasoning sees them as solving world ills.

 “WE’RE GOING TO LOSE THE WORD ‘PATIENT’ AND MOVE TO ‘CONSUMER.’” —G. STEVEN BURRILL

 We believe that we are just at the beginning of our ability to use technology to improve wellbeing, protect the planet and promote exploration.

 This is how humankind reasons when it comes to science.
 The question is, is this human reasoning valid?
 Will science be the savior of the world and establish that peace and prosperity humanity so longs for?

 This blog post is an excerpt from chapter 5.8 of Audit of Humankind.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Science, Our World’s Savior.
+Please use the Social Network links just below to share this information from The Explanation, Science, Our World’s Savior.
 This is Human Reasoning